Merry Christmas (Mariah Carey album): Commercial performance

 Merry Christmas was released in the United States on November 1, 1994, and debuted at number thirty on the US Billboard 200 with 45,000 copies sold in its first week.
 In its fifth week, the album peaked at number three, with sales of 208,000 copies, but experienced its highest sales in its sixth week (when it was at number six), with another 500,000 copies sold.
 The album was the second best-selling holiday album that year with a total of 1,859,000 copies sold.
-It remained in the top twenty for eight weeks and on the Billboard 200 for thirteen weeks, reentering the chart three times; peaking at number 149 the first time, 115 the second and at 61 the third (it has spent a total of 100 weeks on the chart).
-On December 14, 2020, Merry Christmas was certified eight-times Platinum by the Recording Industry Association of America (RIAA) for shipment of eight million copies in the US.
+It remained in the top twenty for eight weeks and on the Billboard 200 for thirteen weeks, reentering the chart three times; peaking at number 149 the first time, 115 the second and at 61 the third (it has spent a total of 124 weeks on the chart).
+On December 8, 2023, Merry Christmas was certified nine-times Platinum by the Recording Industry Association of America for shipment of nine million copies in the US.
 As of December 2019, the album has sold 5.7 million copies in the US and is one of the best-selling holiday albums in the United States.
 In 2021, the album was named by Billboard as the third Greatest Holiday Album of All Time.

 Merry Christmas became Carey's first number-one album in Japan, where the album experienced its highest sales, where it sold 2.8 million copies and became the fourth best-selling album by a non-Asian solo artist.

-In Europe, Merry Christmas experienced success, peaking at number one in Latvia and Lithuania; at number two in Sweden and the Netherlands; at number three in Italy; at number four in Austria, Belgium, Denmark, Iceland, Norway, and Switzerland; and at number five in Estonia.
-It also reached the top-ten in Finland, Greece, Italy, Portugal, and the European Top 100 Albums.
-To date, Merry Christmas was certified three-times Platinum in Denmark and Norway, both by IFPI.
-It was also certified 2× Platinum in Italy; Platinum in the Netherlands; and Gold in Austria, Germany, and Switzerland.
-In the United Kingdom, Merry Christmas peaked at number 32 on the UK Albums chart, and it was certified Platinum.
+In Europe, Merry Christmas experienced success, peaking at number one in Latvia and Lithuania; at number two in Germany, Sweden and the Netherlands; at number three in Italy; at number four in Austria, Belgium, Denmark, Iceland, Norway, and Switzerland; and at number five in Hungary and Estonia.
+It also reached the top-ten in Finland, Greece, Portugal, and the European Top 100 Albums.
+To date, Merry Christmas was certified 4× Platinum in Denmark; 3× Platinum in Norway; 2× Platinum in Italy; Platinum in the Netherlands; and Gold in Austria, Germany, Iceland and Switzerland.
+In the United Kingdom, Merry Christmas peaked at number 32 on the UK Albums Chart, and it was certified Platinum.
 Additionally, Merry Christmas became the first Christmas album to reach number one on the UK R&B Albums chart, as the album topped the chart during the week of November 8, 2019, becoming Carey's eleventh number-one album on the chart, replacing Kanye West's Jesus Is King, and being replaced by Post Malone's Hollywood's Bleeding.

-In Australia, the album peaked at number two, and was certified six-times Platinum, denoting shipments of 420,000 copies and finishing 11th on the Australian Recording Industry Association (ARIA) 1994 End of Year Chart.
-Merry Christmas has sold 15 million copies worldwide, and stands as one of the best selling holiday albums in world history.
+In Australia, the album peaked at number two, and was certified seven-times Platinum, denoting shipments of 490,000 copies and finishing 11th on the Australian Recording Industry Association (ARIA) 1994 End of Year Chart.
+Merry Christmas has sold 18 million copies worldwide, and stands as one of the best selling holiday albums in world history.